-- 3.1 The School Development Plan contains specific targets relating to the AIMS programme. - 3.2 The Head of Enhanced Learning (who has overall responsibility for the Aims programme) conducts a regular audit of AIMS provision across the whole school. - 3.3 Prep School planning - Regular meetings between SLT (including the Head of Enhanced Learning) offer the opportunity to review relevant planning, provision and student progress.
+- 3.1 The School Development Plan contains specific targets relating to the AIMS programme. - 3.2 The Head of AIMs (who has overall responsibility for the AIMs programme) conducts a regular audit of AIMS provision across the whole school. - 3.3 Prep School planning. - Regular meetings between the Prep School AIMs Coordinator and the Head of AIMs offer the opportunity to review relevant planning, provision and student progress. - Class teachers set targets with AIM pupils in mind.
+Planned lessons and extension opportunities consider the needs of AIM pupils. - 3.4 Senior School planning - During the review of annual departmental development plans, AIM provision is considered and appropriate goals set to promote effective development.